tytydraco/yessleep/out/Theres_something_wrong_with_my_sleep_recordings_because_I_dont_think_its_me_speaking_anymore.md

 “You were at my apartment just earlier.”

 My mouth went dry instantly.
-My hands stopped towelling my hair dry and dropped back down to hang limply at my sides.
+My hands stopped towelling my hair and dropped back down to hang limply at my sides.
 The towel fell to my feet, which suddenly felt encased in ice.

 “What?”
 I rasped.
 “I’m not—*I didn’t*—I’m in my room!
 But not my apartment, I—”